-Alex’s college career, however, started somewhat tentatively when he first attended college for about a year.
-He felt the time wasn’t right for him then, so that’s when he decided to travel extensively throughout Europe.
+Alex’s collegiate career, however, started somewhat tentatively when he first attended college for about a year.
+He felt the time wasn’t right for him then, so that’s when he chose to travel extensively throughout Europe instead.

 When he returned to Connecticut, Alex immediately enrolled at Middlesex Community College as a full-time student in the general studies associate degree program.
 He became very involved with student leadership opportunities, such as the College Affairs and Academic Appeals Council, the College Council, as well as the MxCC Foundation.
 (Students are eligible to sit on and participate in the discussions and decisions of these committees with the college’s faculty and professional staff.)

-Alex became a member of Phi Theta Kappa Honor Society as well as the president of the Student Senate.
+Alex was a member of Phi Theta Kappa International Honor Society and was the president of the Student Senate.
 Boosting his leadership and academic skills, Alex was also a legislative intern with former member of the Connecticut House of Representatives John Geragosian.

-In 2008, armed with academic confidence by graduating summa cum laude from MxCC, Alex made a smooth transfer to Emerson College, a private institution in downtown Boston.
+In 2008, now with academic confidence after graduating summa cum laude from Middlesex, Alex made a smooth transfer to Emerson College, a private institution in downtown Boston.
 He earned a bachelor of science in political science in 2010.

 While in Boston, Alex bartended and worked his way up in restaurant management roles, but wanted to get back to Connecticut to be near his family.
 Then came the Main Street pub in Colchester and the establishment of Inishmor, a blend of his college and restaurant leadership experience—with a dash of European travel—that now serves up award-winning Irish cuisine in a community pub atmosphere.

 “Take advantage of the opportunities in college.
-Not because you have to but to gain knowledge and experience,” said Alex.
-“I never had so many professors help me than while I was at Middlesex.
+Not because you have to, but to gain knowledge and experience,” said Alex.
+“I never had so many professors help me then while I was at Middlesex.
 They really do care.”